dotnet/docs/docs/core/deploying/native-aot.md

 ---
 # Native AOT Deployment

 Publishing your app as *native AOT* produces an app that is [*self-contained*](index.md#publish-self-contained) and that has been ahead-of-time (AOT) compiled to native code.
-Native AOT apps startup very quickly and use less memory.
+Native AOT apps start up very quickly and use less memory.
 Users of the application can run it on a machine that doesn't have the .NET runtime installed.

 The native AOT deployment model uses an IL to native compiler.
 Native AOT apps don't use a Just-In-Time (JIT) compiler when the application runs.
 Native AOT apps can run in restricted environments where a JIT is not allowed.
 Native AOT applications target a specific runtime environment, such as Linux x64 or Windows x64, just like publishing a [self-contained app](index.md#publish-self-contained).